Contact Us

 • As part of the National Low Income Housing Coalition’s 2024 Housing Policy Forum, homeless and affordable housing advocates joined together to participate in Capitol Hill Day on March 21st, 2024.
 Close to 400 participants schedule as many as 200 meetings with their U.S Senators and Congressmembers.

-The Washtenaw Housing Alliance joined 18 other staff from Michigan-based organizations to connect with our elected representatives.
+The WHA joined 18 other staff from Michigan-based organizations to connect with our elected representatives.
 At the meetings we urged our reps to provide the highest possible funding for HUD’s vital affordable housing and homelessness programs in FY2025 as well as to cosponsor three (3) important Senate/House Bills highlighted in NLIHC’s Legislative Priorities for the year.
 In addition, we jumped into the audience for two press conferences happening on the Hill: the Renters Caucus announcement of the first-ever Renters Agenda and the relaunch of the Green New Deal for Public Housing.

 Advocacy Resources: